Are egg yolks safe for dogs

 Start with small quantities.
 Begin by offering a quarter of a yolk once a week.
 This helps monitor any reactions or allergies.
 If all goes well, gradually increase the amount to one yolk two to three times a week.

-See also Is horse poop good for dogs
+See also Is spam good for dogs

 Choose high-quality, fresh products.
 Organic options are preferable to reduce the risk of contaminants.
 Always check for any signs of spoilage before serving.